-1.4.1.3 Accountable Executive Review and Signature
+1.4.1.2 Accountable Executive Review and Signature

-- The CSO submits the ESC-approved Safety Plan to the Accountable Executive for review and signature. - Upon receiving comments and/or corrections from the Accountable Executive, the SMS Implementation Team will update the Safety Plan, inform the ESC and SMRC of any changes, and submit the updated Safety Plan to the Accountable Executive for approval and signature. - MBTA's Accountable Executive provides certification of compliance with 49 CFR Part 673 and 220 CMR 151 by signing this Transit Safety Plan (and subsequent revisions) and providing the date of their signature as the certification date.
+- The CSO submits the updated Safety Plan to the Accountable Executive for review and signature. - Upon receiving comments and/or corrections from the Accountable Executive, the SMS Implementation Team will update the Safety Plan and submit the updated Safety Plan to the Accountable Executive for approval and signature. - MBTA's Accountable Executive provides certification of compliance with 49 CFR Part 673 and 220 CMR 151 by signing this Transit Safety Plan (and subsequent revisions) and providing the date of their signature as the certification date.